 The new Emergency Floor project is expected to be available in June 2017.
 Prior to this it is treated as an asset under construction.

 Once fully operational, we have assumed that as a result of the District Valuer valuation there will be an impairment of 38%.

-The value of these impairments is shown below; further details to support these figures are within Appendix 5A.
+The value of these impairments and the calculation of the new asset impairment value is shown below.